Breeding New York hops for the rapidly expanding craft brewing and hop beverage industry.

 Craft brewers want hop varieties that are unique to New York

-U.S. craft brewer volume sales grew 8% in 2021, with retail sales increasing 21% to $26.8 B. New York has 485 craft breweries – third most in the U.S. – that generate $4.2 B in economic impact.
+U.S. craft beer retail sales sales grew 3% in 2023 to $28.9 billion, accounting for 24.7% of the U.S. beer market.
+New York has 539 craft breweries – second most in the U.S. – that generate $4.2 B in economic impact.
 Many of those breweries want to make beers using local, NY-grown ingredients.
-While hop acreage has doubled in the US over the last 10 years, 99% of hops are bred and grown in the Pacific Northwest and many do not perform well in the NY climate.
+While hop acreage has grown over 40% in the US over the last 10 years, 99% of hops are bred and grown in the Pacific Northwest and many do not perform well in the NY climate.
 Cornell and CCE are working with the Hop Growers of NY (HoGNY) to breed a high-yielding, disease-resistant, and aromatic hop that performs well for growers and that can be marketed by brewers as New York’s hop.

 Disease pressure is a major threat to sustainable hop production in New York